aaronfreed/aaronfreed.github.io/README.md

 I&rsquo;m a political science and cybersecurity major from Sarasota, FL.
 Amateur game development, music creation and (re)mastering, and writing consume much of my spare time.

-I’m currently heavily involved in developing the following code project:
+I’m currently heavily involved in developing the following code projects:

 * **[VAF](https://github.com/aaronfreed/vasara/)**: A Lua texturing utility for **[*Marathon* Aleph One](https://alephone.lhowon.org/)**.
 Based on Vasara by **[@Hopper262](https://github.com/Hopper262)** and **Ares Ex Machina**, which in turn is based on **[Visual Mode.lua](https://github.com/treellama/visualmode)** by **[@jonirons](https://github.com/jonirons)** and **[@treellama](https://github.com/treellama)** (Visual Mode.lua is effectively the command line to Vasara&rsquo;s GUI).
 At the time I began this project, neither plugin had been substantially updated since 2016, so I took it upon myself (with a bit of assistance from **[@SolraBizna](https://github.com/SolraBizna)** and **[@murbruksprodukt](https://github.com/murbruksprodukt)**) to update Vasara to implement new Aleph One features, fix longstanding bugs, and add new features to make texturing easier.
 This remains a work in progress; when I&rsquo;m satisfied with the results, I may backport some of these changes to Visual Mode.lua.
 This will only function with Aleph One 1.7 or later, and it is best used with **[Weland](https://github.com/treellama/weland/releases)** (see the readme for an abbreviated setup guide, or my content creation guide directly below for a detailed one).